 Problem

 I am new to SQL Server and have heard the term used in various capacities and contexts.
 So, what exactly is it?
 What are the common components?
 How does it work?
 How do people use it?
-Being new to the technology, where do I get started?
+What is the best way to learn this technology?

 Solution

-SQL Server is a relational database engine from Microsoft that has supported business applications for decades.
-Over time the Microsoft SQL Server relational database management system (RDBMS) has grown to include several new technologies including the items listed below.
-SQL Server 2022 is the latest version.
+It is a relational database engine from Microsoft that has supported business applications for decades.
+Over time the relational database management system (RDBMS) has grown to include several new technologies including the items listed below.
+SQL Server 2025 is the latest version.

-- SQL Server Relational Engine - Data storage, management and real-time query processing
+- Relational Engine – Data storage, management and real-time query processing

-- SQL Server Agent - Scheduling and notification engine that ships with the relational engine
+- SQL Agent – Scheduling and notification engine that ships with the relational engine

-- SQL Server Integration Services (SSIS) - Export, import, transformation and loading of data
+- SSIS – Export, import, transformation and loading of data

-- SQL Server Reporting Services (SSRS) - Report authoring, management and delivery toolset
+- SSRS – Report authoring, management and delivery toolset

-- SQL Server Analysis Services (SSAS) - Build, manage, analyze, aggregate and roll-up data for Business Intelligence
+- SSAS – Build, manage, analyze, aggregate and roll-up data for Business Intelligence

-In addition to running SQL Server on-premises, you also have the following cloud options:
+In addition to running your database on premises, you also have the following cloud options:

 - Azure – Public cloud offering from Microsoft

-- Azure SQL MI - Azure SQL Managed Instance is an offering from Microsoft where there are shared responsibilities for daily management
+- Azure SQL MI – Azure SQL Managed Instance includes shared responsibilities for daily management between Microsoft and the user

 - Azure SQL Database – Public single database as a service offering from Microsoft